 And if your child is ready for grade 1, the follow up story about starting first grade is a great option.
 Especially if you kicked off kindergarten with the other book.
 Your child will love that there is a story about each school milestone.

 Chester Racoon is due to start school, but he doesn’t want to go.
 Mrs Raccoon shares a family secret called the ‘Kissing Hand’ to give him the reassurance of her love for whenever his world feels a little scary.
-The book comes with stickers to take a little reminder of the Kissing Hand to school with them.
+The book comes with stickers to take a little reminder of the Kissing Hand to school with your little ones.

 5. Daniel Goes to School by Becky Friedman

 Kid’s who love the Daniel Tiger animated series will love reading about their beloved character starting school.
 Daniel is worried about his dad not being able to stay at school with him, but soon realises he will be back to pick him up at the end of the day.

 6. I’m Going to Preschool (Big Steps) by Marion Cocklico

 This bright coloured board book will help younger children get excited about their upcoming big steps of starting preschool.
 Follow along with Ben as he meets his preschool teacher and classmates.
 There are fun lift flaps with hidden surprises, plus tips for parents too!

 For a twist on the usual child with nerves story, this book shares how even teachers can get nervous.
 With role-reversal, it will give kids the important task of helping their teacher, while actually preparing them too.
 The other cool thing about this story is that it shares many school milestones that your little one can get excited for – picture day, the 100th day of school, field day!

 8. Curious George’s First Day of School by H. A. Rey